 Skilled Nursing Facility (SNF) Waiver

 When patients with Medicare are sent to a nursing facility, they may face challenges including delays and unnecessary hospitalizations.
-This is due to a requirement by Medicare called the “Three Day Rule”, which requires that patients be hospitalized and treated as an inpatient for 3 consecutive calendar days before transferred to a skilled nursing facility (SNF).
+This is due to a requirement by Medicare called the “Three Day Rule”, which requires that patients be hospitalized and treated as an inpatient for three consecutive calendar days before being transferred to a skilled nursing facility (SNF).
 For patients not currently in the hospital (or recently hospitalized but living back at home), this means they need to be hospitalized in order to be transferred to the nursing facility.
 This can be unnecessary and inefficient for patients and providers.
-To address this, Partners applied for and received an exception or “waiver” to this rule given our status as a Pioneer Accountable Care Organization (ACO).
-This waiver allows us to send patients directly to nursing facilities from an emergency room ,a primary care physician’s office, or other setting, therefore avoiding unnecessary and preventable hospitalizations.
+To address this, Partners applied for and received an exception or “waiver” to this rule given our status as a Accountable Care Organization (ACO).
+This waiver allows us to send patients directly to nursing facilities from an emergency room, a primary care physician’s office, or other setting, therefore avoiding unnecessary and preventable hospitalizations.
 This program is only eligible for Medicare patients in the Partners ACO.

 Skilled Nursing Facility (SNF) Collaborative

 To ensure that patients discharged from Partners hospitals to SNFs can choose from multiple facilities offering the highest possible quality of care, we developed a network of approved SNFs across Massachusetts.
 These SNF facilities were chosen based on specific measures of quality, clinical services provided, and technology.
 The SNF Collaborative aims to provide better coordination of care through improved transitions from the hospital to the SNF and to enhance communication among the patient’s providers.
 Partners HealthCare works closely with the SNF Collaborative by facilitating a learning environment to share best practices and help them improve the care delivered in their facilities.